oneeve8/kobble-data/content/Githubsupport.md

 Just tap the Home button and select the GitHub tab.

-If you enable GitHub sup
+If you enable GitHub support, all data is stored in your GitHub account.

+Remember, you must have a GitHub account to